Woods of Shavano is a beautiful, vibrant, diverse community.

 Some of the improvements I would love to see in the neighborhood is a hefty growth in memberships, open communication between neighbors and the board, and MANY fun events like the 4th of July parade, National Night Out, Community Yard Sale, Pictures with Santa and more!

-Anne and her family have lived in the Woods of Shavano since 2017.
-Prior to that, her family was stationed at Fort Hood, TX, and in Washington, DC, as a result of her husband's military career.
-Anne is a practicing attorney focusing on adoption and child welfare law.
+My family and I have lived in the Woods of Shavano since 2017.
+Prior to that, we were stationed at Fort Hood, TX, and in Washington, DC, as a result of my husband's military career.
+I'm a practicing attorney focusing on adoption and child welfare law.

-In her free time, Anne enjoys spending time with her two kids; she has a daughter at Locke Hill Elementary and a son at Clark High School.
-She also enjoys tinkering on projects around the house, gardening, playing with her two very spoiled dogs and getting together with friends and neighbors.
+In my free time, I enjoy spending time with my two kids: a daughter who attends Locke Hill Elementary and a son who's a Clark High School student.
+I also enjoy tinkering on projects around the house, gardening, playing with my two very spoiled dogs and getting together with friends and neighbors.

-Anne's goal for her time on the Board is to meet even more wonderful Woods of Shavano neighbors and figure out how to make this great neighborhood even better!
+My goal for my time on the Board is to meet even more wonderful Woods of Shavano neighbors and figure out how to make this great neighborhood even better!

 I believe when residents and board members, with a shared appreciation for where we live, apply our collective resources (human and financial), we can sustain a safe neighborhood with a healthy sense of community and